Nadwey/NadBin/README.md

 Temporary anonymous file sharing

 **NadBin is still in development and not ready for production use.**
+And the code is very shitty, I'm working on it, I promise :D

 ## Why NadBin?